 - This step is optional, but recommended for the best data recovery chances.
 Click Extras next to the volume you wish to recover files from and select Remount Volume As Read Only.
 A padlock symbol will appear next to the volume name.
 This will prevent the disk from being accessed by other apps during the recovery process.

-- Click Recover (or Rebuild) next to the volume you have just remounted.
+- Click Search for lost data (or Rebuild) next to the volume you have just remounted.

 - Wait for Disk Drill to finish scanning.
 If you have a large hard drive or disk, this can take hours (or even days).
 You can pause scanning at any time to preview the results.
 If no files are found, refer to Troubleshooting Scan Results.